Lupe Pure Cordless Review

 Lupe Pure brush roll

-Unlike other brands that use a separate cleaning head or brush for carpets and hard floors, Lupe utilizes only one.
+Unlike other brands that use separate cleaning heads or brushes for carpets and hard floors, Lupe utilizes only one.

 They can this the “Patented Suction Intensifier Technology.”

 This malleability provides an excellent seal, especially on hard surfaces.
-Look at this clip to see how well Lupe picks up debris on hard floors and carpets.
+Watch this clip to see how well Lupe picks up debris on both hard floors and carpets.

 You’ll literally feel the seal on hard floors.
 Even without pushing, the head propels itself forward.
 There’s also friction when steering it – that’s the seal at work.

-In both clips, you’ll see it made a clean pass.
+In both clips, you’ll see it make a clean pass.
 Nothing gets past it, even on carpet.

 Both the roller and brush components are removable.
 You’ll need a coin to twist the locking mechanism on the side.